-- i) Demonstrated knowledge and understanding of the external business environment. - ii) Demonstrated knowledge and understanding of business functions. - iii) Distinguish logistics and supply chain management as a distinct area of economic activity.
+- Demonstrated knowledge and understanding of the external business environment. - Demonstrated knowledge and understanding of business functions. - Demonstrated knowledge and understanding of logistics and supply chain management as a distinct area of economic activity.

 Specifically, holders of the Certificate of Higher Education in Logistics and Supply Chain Management will be able to demonstrate knowledge and understanding of: